simonh1000/elm-jwt/README.md

 ## Examples

-[Examples](https://github.com/simonh1000/elm-jwt/tree/master/examples) are included of the software working with Phoenix and Node backends.
-More discussion of the Phoenix example can be found in this [blog post](http://simonh1000.github.io/2016/05/phoenix-elm-json-web-tokens/).
+[Examples](https://github.com/simonh1000/elm-jwt/tree/master/examples) are included of the software working with Node.

+A blog about using the library with Phoenix can be found [here](http://simonh1000.github.io/2016/05/phoenix-elm-json-web-tokens/).

 ## Changelog

+* 7.0.0: Http 2.0.0 necessitated major changes.
+I took the opportunity to simplify my code and the JwtError type in particular
 * 6.0.0: 0.19
 * 5.3.0: Adds decoder got Elixir-Guardian token
 * 5.2.0: Update NodeJS example